School of Architecture, Oxford Brookes University: Specialist study

 Centre for Development and Emergency Practice.

-CENDEP was awarded the Queen's Anniversary Prize and is well known for its programme for humanitarian practitioners, some of which are delivered in cooperation with UNITAR.
+CENDEP was awarded the Queen's Anniversary Prize and is well known for its program for humanitarian practitioners, some of which are delivered in cooperation with UNITAR.
 CENDEP provides an academic setting for the study of cities, humanitarianism and refugees.
 Singer and activist Annie Lennox is patron of the Master's Course in Development and Emergency Practice.

 Oxford Architecture Society

 The school has a student-run society called the Oxford Architecture Society also known as 'OxArch'.
 It hosts a variety of guest lectures, workshops, competitions, films and socials throughout the academic year.